HardisonCo/.github/international/uzbekistan/uz-health/hms-emr/index.md

 ## Integration Points

-This document outlines how HMS-EMR is integrated with uz_Health systems in Uzbekistan.
+This document outlines how HMS-EMR is integrated with uz-health systems in Uzbekistan.